The disappearance of Peter Falconio in the Australian Outback

 Peter Marco Falconio (born 20 September 1972) was the third of four sons in a family who lived in Hepworth, West Yorkshire, in the north of England.

-In 1996, he started a relationship with Joanne Lees (born 1973) after meeting her in a local nightclub, and she began living with him the following year in Brighton.
+In 1996, he started a relationship with Joanne Lees (born 1973) after meeting her in a local nightclub.
+The following year, she began living with him in Brighton.
 Peter was studying at Brighton University.

 Joanne Lees and Peter Falconio